adasfag/TICMapNet/README.md

 ## Introduction
-<div align="center"><h4>TICMapNet is a straightforward and versatile temporal fusion pipeline designed for high-precision vectorized map construction.</h4></div>
+<div align="center"><h4>TICMapNet is a simple and general temporal fusion pipeline designed for vectorized HD map construction.</h4></div>

 ![framework](assets/pipeline.png "framework")

 High-Definition (HD) map construction is essential for autonomous driving to accurately understand the surrounding environment.
 In this paper, we propose a **Ti**ghtly **C**oupled temporal fusion Map Network (TICMapNet).
 TICMapNet breaks down the fusion process into three sub-problems: PV feature alignment, BEV feature adjustment, and Query feature fusion.
 By doing so, we effectively integrate temporal information at different stages through three plug-and-play modules, using the proposed tightly coupled strategy.
-Unlike traditional methods, our approach does not rely on camera extrinsic parameters, offering a new perspective for addressing the visual fusion challenge in the field of object detection.
+Our approach does not rely on camera extrinsic parameters, offering a new perspective for addressing the visual fusion challenge in the field of object detection.
 Experimental results demonstrate that TICMapNet significantly enhances the single-frame baseline and achieves impressive performance across multiple datasets.

 ## Getting Started
 - [Prepare Dataset](prepare_dataset.md)